tobiaslabs/hunch/README.md

-# 👊 SearchMD
+# 🔎🩺 SearchMD

 Add powerful search to your Markdown content, using the power of AWS Lambda.

+> **NOTE:** This is a work in progress.
+I'm using it elsewhere in production, but still in the process of extracting it from that architecture.

-(Or Cloudflare Worker if your data set is small enough.)
+*(You can also add search in the browser, or in Cloudflare Worker, if your data set is small enough.)*

 SearchMD supports these search features: